SonyaMoisset/Pluralsight_Training/README.md

 ## Programming Languages
 - Clean Code: Writing Code for Humans by Cory House
 - C Programming Language Fundamentals by Kenny Kerr
+- Play by Play: C# Q&A with Scott Allen and Jon Skeet by Scott Allen, Jon Skeet, and Rob Conery
 - Go: Getting Started by Mike Van Sickle

 ## Front End Development Development